case-contract-testing/contract-case/README.md

 - [x] Remove logLevel setting and do it with context instead, allowing localised logging
 - [ ] Do we need to give the `and` matcher an optional example?
 - [ ] Examples might have matchers in them, need to strip those too
+- [ ] Can / should we give every matcher an optional example?